apify/apify-docs/content/academy/web_scraping_for_beginners/introduction.md

 ## [](#web-scraping) What is web scraping?

 We use web scraping as a general term for crawling, collection and all other activities that have the purpose of converting unstructured data from the web to a structured format.
-In the advanced sections of the course, you'll learn that modern web scraping is about much more than just HTML and URLs.
+In the advanced courses, you'll learn that modern web scraping is about much more than just HTML and URLs.

 <!-- TODO: An illustration of moving between pages and collecting data -->

 ## [](#next) Next up

-In the [next chapter]({{@link web_scraping_for_beginners/data_collection.md}}), you will learn about the basic building blocks of each web page.
+In the [next lesson]({{@link web_scraping_for_beginners/data_collection.md}}), you will learn about the basic building blocks of each web page.
 HTML, CSS and JavaScript.